dxw/playbook/src/working-here/pay-pension-and-benefits.md

 There is the option for additional time off to be taken using annual or unpaid leave.
-This should be agreed between the line manager and Director, in consultation with HR.
+This should be agreed between the line manager and Director, in consultation with the People team.
 We can also provide support for people returning to work in line with our existing policies.

 To record compassionate leave in BreatheHR, choose Other as the Type of Leave,